If energy needs to be saved, there are good ways to do it.

 LEDs also have even more light output problems than CFLs to achieve bright (75-100W and over) omnidirectional lighting equivalence, and at reasonable cost.

-The health and safety aspects of the lesser known CFL and LED usage are of course also of importance, as people spend much time near them.
+The health and safety aspects of the lesser known CFL and LED usage are of further importance, as people spend much time near them.

 This includes less easily defined but nonetheless equally important biological/psychological effects of lighting.
-See point 12 below.
+See point 12 on safety/health below.

 To put it bluntly: